Audition for the TMC

 The Toronto Mendelssohn Choir invites experienced professional and amateur singers with a passion for great choral music to join Canada’s premier symphonic choir.

-Auditions will be held for amateur choristers in the spring and fall.
+Auditions are regularly held for amateur choristers in the spring and fall.
 Next Auditions: January 22, 2020.
 See below for details about expectations and an audition application form.

 Auditions for professional core singers for the 2019/20 season were held in January 2019.
 This new professional core replaces the Elora Singers who made up the professional core of the TMC for the past 20 years.
 Read the announcement of the change to the TMC’s professional core.